How Much Can You Save With an Electric Moped?

 What Is the Legal Situation With Electric Mopeds?

 Firstly, there is a legal distinction between an electric moped and an assisted pedal bike which means the rules are different.
-An electric moped is legally differentiated from a power-assisted bicycle because it has no pedals.
+An electric moped is legally differentiated from a power-assisted bicycle because it has has a higher top speed and no pedals.
 Indeed, since electric mopeds look just like petrol powered scooters, it is fairly easy for law enforcement officials to tell powered bikes and electric mopeds apart.

 In fact, if you are riding an electric moped, then you are under just the same legal requirements as you would be riding a conventional one.
 This means to be legal on the road, you must: